-We also deliver 100% of our services and support remotely via email, phone, and virtual online consultations and meetings, as needed.
+We strive to deliver support services in-person and remotely via email, phone, and virtual online consultations and meetings, as needed.

 UNLV Tracking of FTE, Headcount Enrollment, and Weighted Student Credit Hours

 The number of graduate students and graduate degrees and certificates continues to increase each year.
 These trends support our Top Tier initiatives and NSHE's formula funding model.
 While FTE (Full Time Equivalent) and enrollment headcount remain extremely important metrics and impact state funding, NSHE also uses a Weighted Student Credit Hour (WSCH) formula to determine Performance Pool funding of institutions.
 Credit hours are weighted more heavily as the level of instruction increases, and it varies by College and School.
 The highest weights are assigned to courses taken by doctoral students.
 You can see the details of this formula on the NSHE website.